Castassss/Castassss/README.md

 # 👋 Hi, I'm Ruben Castanheira

-🎓 Electrical and Computer Engineer with a specialization in Computer Systems, currently working as a Developer at TechFlow Solutions — a fintech startup focused on building payment APIs.
+🎓 Electrical and Computer Engineer with a specialization in Computer Systems.
 Passionate about technology, innovation, and solving real-world problems through code.

 ---